Frequently Asked Questions

 I understand that Eta Theta isn’t a department of the university.
 Who runs the chapter?

-- The volunteer chapter advisors are faculty in the College of Security and Criminal Justice and staff at the university.
+- The volunteer chapter advisors are faculty in the College of Humanities and Sciences and staff at the university.
 Most of us are alumni of Alpha Phi Sigma and/or are faculty members of Eta Theta.
 We have enjoyed the benefits of our membership throughout the years and we are pleased to have created that benefit for our students.